scil/LaravelFly/readme.md

 global vars like $_GET, $_POST | yes  | no
 coroutine| no  | yes (conditional*)

-### Todo
+## Todo

 - [x] Laravel5.5 package auto-detection
 - [x] mysql coroutine
 - [ ] mysql connection pool
+- [ ] add events
 - [ ] handle php config and laravel config like Zend in Mode Simple?
 - [ ] handle php config and laravel config in Mode Dict?
 - [ ] websocket
 - [ ] add more tests
 - [ ] send file
+- [ ] change tinker to go away from sudo
 - [ ] log fly: improve log on swoole
 - [ ] cache fly

-## Similar projects that use swoole and laravel
+## Similar projects that mix swoole and laravel

 * [laravoole](https://github.com/garveen/laravoole) : wonderful with many merits which LaravelFly will study.
-Caution: laravoole loads the app before any request ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but it ignores data pollution, so please do not use any service which may change during a request, do not write any code that may change Laravel app or app('event') during a request, such as event registering.
+Caution: laravoole loads the app before any request ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but it ignores data pollution, so please do not use any service which may change during a request, do not write any code that may change Laravel app or app('event') during a request, such as registering event .